 Dear parent, your concern is understandable.
-Neighbourhood children playing close together, even for an hour, is not safe, especially given the frequency of asymptomatic paediatric coronavirus cases.
+Neighborhood children playing close together, even for an hour, is not safe, especially given the frequency of asymptomatic pediatric coronavirus cases.
 So, safety first!

 Parents of older children/teens

-- Practise role play.
-As your child is unable to attend school or play his favourite sport, he’s deprived of opportunities to be with his peers and tackle multifarious social situations.
-A good way of getting him to practise social skills is to role-play real-life situations.
+Practice role-play.
+As your child is unable to attend school or play his favorite sport, he's deprived of opportunities to be with his peers and tackle multifarious social situations.
+A good way of getting him to practice social skills is to role-play real-life situations.
 You could start by having your child pretend to be the person he has difficulty talking to or getting along with.
 Once you understand how your child perceives the situation (or the person), switch roles to see what he does when pretending to interact with the person.
 Accordingly, give him suggestions on dealing with the situation (or person) more effectively.
-Don’t forget to emphasise micro-skills (such as body language and eye contact) employed in social situations.
+Don't forget to emphasize micro-skills (such as body language and eye contact) employed in social situations.

-- Family time.
-Cooperation—working together to achieve a common goal—is an important skill for successfully getting along within a community.
+Have family time.
+Cooperation and working together to achieve a common goal is an important skill for successfully getting along within a community.
 During this lockdown, you can create opportunities for your family to work together by assigning everyone specific jobs as part of a task or big project.
 Be it making a family meal together or planting a garden, family tasks can teach your teen to pitch in joint tasks, share the load, follow directions and cooperate to achieve a common goal.

 Children around the world are unable to do what they ought to be doing at their age.
 Not being able to do ordinary things like going out or playing with friends or celebrating birthday parties is affecting them both mentally and physically.
 As parents, we need to step in and find ways to reduce the effects of social isolation on our children.